 Once the application creates its entries successfully, the application's identity is registered in Oracle Internet Directory.
 At this point, the application can add itself to certain privileged groups in Oracle Internet Directory, if it needs specific privileges.
-Table 16-1, "Some Useful Privilege Groups" shows some of the privileged groups that an application can add itself to.
+Table 19-1, "Some Useful Privilege Groups" shows some of the privileged groups that an application can add itself to.
 Each of these groups exists in every realm and also in the RootOracleContext.
 The RootOracleContext Group is a member of the group in all the realms

-Table 16-1 Some Useful Privilege Groups
+Table 19-1 Some Useful Privilege Groups

 Group Name Privilege

 OracleDASCreateUser Create a public user

 OracleDASEditUser Edit a public user

 OracleDASDeleteUser Delete a public user

-Oracle DASC reate Group Create a new public group
+OracleDASCreateGroup Create a new public group

-OracleDASEditGroup Edit a public group

-OracleDASDeleteGroup Delete a public group